Fali Sam Nariman: Career

 Nariman started his law practice at the Bombay High Court.
-After practicing for 22 years, he was appointed a Senior Advocate in the Supreme Court of India in 1971, a position he retains to date.
+After practising for 22 years, he was appointed a Senior Advocate in the Supreme Court of India in 1971.
 He said that "My senior's senior, Jamsetjee Kanga was my mentor.
 He was like a father figure to me.
 He died at 93 and he is the one who, at the age of 92, told me that he was still learning.
 He had a tremendous memory and so does my son Rohinton.
 He was an Ordained Priest and so is Rohinton."

 Nariman was instrumental to the development of the Indian Constitution's Law.
 Nariman was Additional Solicitor General of India from May 1972 to 25 June 1975, resigning from that post upon the Declaration of Emergency on 26 June 1975.